LoyolaChicagoBooks/introcs-csharp/rst/libraryclass.rst

 #.
 Create another regular Console project, addition3, in your *same* solution,
     and copy in our :repsrc:`addition3/addition3.cs`, so that is the only file.

 #.
-In the Solutions pod, in your addition3 project,
+In the Solutions pad, in your addition3 project,
     click on the References entry just inside the project.
     You should see that the project is automatically set up to reference System.